hexdoc-dev/hatch-gradle-version/README.md

 # hatch-gradle-version
-Hatch plugin to manage versioning for a Python project within a Java project
+Hatch plugin to manage versioning for a Python project within a Java project.